scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

 .. topic:: **Link to t-tests between different FSIQ and PIQ**

-    To compare different type of IQ, we need to create a "long-form" table, listing IQs, where the type of IQ is indicated by a categorical variable::
+    To compare different types of IQ, we need to create a "long-form" table, listing IQs, where the type of IQ is indicated by a categorical variable::